jfdaniel77/bta-country-data/README.md

 * Native Python packaging
 * [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) and [Terraform](https://www.terraform.io/) integration

 In this workshop, we are going to build simple REST APIs to list all countries in the world and get currency name for a particular country.
+In highlevel overview, you will do these thngs to complete this workshop:
+* Setting working environment
+* Build two simple functions to return list of countries and currency name
+* Perform unit test for both functions to verify if those are working as expected
+* Adding authentication feature
+* Deploy application using simple CI/CD pipeline

+You can use browser or any REST client tool (e.g. [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), etc) to test your REST APIs.

+This repository contains final solution for this workshop.
+You can clone it to your local machine and deploy it to see the result.
+However, I recommend you to make your hands dirty with trying it from scratch after reading this guideline :smile:

+> Note: Repository for CI/CD pipeline in this workshop uses [AWS Code Commit]().
+If you clone the workshop from this GitHub repository and want to run deployment provided in this workshop, you need to follow this [guideline](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-mirror-repo-pushes.html)

 ## Pre-requisites
 These are pre-requisite for this workshop.